 - 5. What is the function of adrenaline hormone in our body? - Ans.
 Adrenaline controls emotions, fear, anger, blood pressure, heartbeat, respiration and relaxation of smooth muscles. - 6.
-Why is the use of iodised salt advisable? - Ans.
-This is because iodine is necessary for the production of thyroxine hormone.
-A deficiency of iodine in diet can cause a deficiency in thyroxine production in the body. - 7.
 Which type of glands in human body secrete hormones?
 State any one location of them. - Ans.
-Endocrine glands, e.g. pituitary gland in the brain, adrenal glands above kidney.

-- 8. Why are endocrine glands called ductless glands? - Ans.
+Endocrine glands, e.g. pituitary gland in the brain, adrenal glands above kidney. - 7.
+Why are endocrine glands called ductless glands? - Ans.
 Endocrine glands are also called ductless glands because they do not have their own ducts, and their secretions are directly released into the tissue space next to them.
-These secretions are carried by blood and/or lymph to the target organ. - 9.
-What do you understand by the term 'target organ'? - Ans.
+These secretions are carried by blood and/or lymph to the target - 8.
+What do you understand by the term 'target organ?
+Give one example. - Ans.
 Target organs are the organs on which the hormones act by triggering a series of biochemical reactions.
-For example, the target organ for adrenaline hormone is heart which increases the heart beat to supply more oxygen to the muscles. - 10.
+For example, the target organ for adrenaline hormone is heart which increases the heart beat to supply more oxygen to the muscles. - 9.
 A doctor advised a patient to go on a diet without sugar and take insulin injections also.
 Name the disease he is suffering from.
-Why has he been given the two advices?
-(CBSE 2014) - Ans.
+Why has he been given the two advices? - Ans.
 He is suffering from diabetes mellitus in which pancreas secretes less amount of insulin which leads to increase in blood glucose level.
 Therefore, the patient is advised a diet without sugar to prevent further increase in blood glucose level as glucose cannot be utilized by the cells in the absence of insulin.
-He has been advised to take insulin injection as it will decrease the blood

-- glucose level by depositing extra glucose as glycogen in the liver. - 11.
-Differentiate between nervous control and chemical control. - Ans.
+He has been advised to take insulin injection as it will decrease the blood glucose level by depositing extra glucose as glycogen in the liver. - 10.
+Differentiate between nervous control and chemical control.

+Ans.
 Differences between nervous control and chemical control